Rattler, No. 3 Oklahoma hold off Nebraska 23-16

 QUOTABLE

-Martinez on the atmosphere: ”It was awesome.
+Martinez on the experience: “It was awesome.
 It was.
 The atmosphere, just how close you are on the sideline.
-I mean, we maybe had a foot of room over there and I loved it.
-You know, I had the student section chirping me.
+I mean, we maybe had a foot of room over there (in front of the fans), and I loved it.
+I had the student section chirping me.
 Let’s go.
-Bring it on, you know what I mean.
-So you got to love it.
+Bring it on, you know what I mean?
+So you’ve got to love it.
 It’s a part of college football.
 And I was happy to be here today.”

 UP NEXT